On this page we have used plain English to help explain legal terms. This does not change the meaning of the law.

 What the Equality Act says about gender reassignment discrimination

-The Equality Act 2010 says that you must not be discriminated against because you are transsexual - that is your gender identity differs from the gender assigned to you at birth.
+The Equality Act 2010 says that you must not be discriminated against because of gender reassignment.

 Different types of gender reassignment discrimination